 In order to make the planner easy and convenient to use, we added features that allowed users to upload pictures of items (furniture, equipment), draw different elements, or add annotations.

-After building a space planner feature utilizing Rappid, we were able to support the Client’s team with different challenges that arose during the next phases of the development of the platform.
-After they implemented Rappid to the Vue.js platform, we helped them develop it further.
+After building a space planner feature utilizing Rappid (JointJS+), we were able to support the client’s team with different challenges that arose during the next phases of the development of the platform.
+After they implemented Rappid on the Vue.js platform, we helped them develop it further.

 Our integration plugin lets users create various Zaps (automated workflows between their apps, consisting of a trigger and an action) to create new elements by uploading CSV files, get notifications and updates about properties of their interest, combine data from different databases, and even send it to external contractors to streamline the fixes and other works related to maintenance of the properties.